Optimizing Your Nutrition Status for A Successful Surgery

 While each patient’s physician is best equipped to provide guidance on unique nourishment needs, anyone undergoing surgery should have an understanding of the nutrition component of their recovery.

 MEND was built on this premise – that your body needs higher nutrient demands during trauma from surgery, injury, or aging.
+At MEND, our focus is on providing nutritional supplements that aid in the body’s natural healing and recovery process.
+We include it in our MEND products (Orthopedic, Joint Replacement, Cosmetic and Regenerate) to allow for an easy supplement of the nutrients your body needs most.
 Visit www.mend.me to learn more.

 Garth, et al. Nutritional status, nutrition practices and post-operative complications in patients with gastrointestinal cancer.J Hum Nutr Diet.
 2010 Aug;23(4):393-401.